dipterix/lazyarray/readme.md

 |Read the entire array|      1.2 s|    1.6s |    6.1 s|
 |Read 300 MB slice    |      0.5 s|    0.8s |    6.2 s|

-With multi-thread (OpenMP) support, the reading speed can be even faster.
+With multi-thread ("OpenMP") support, the reading speed can be even faster.
 Since all subset process are handled within C++ code, when slicing partial data, `lazyarray` calculates indices first, and only read in the slice itself while `readRDS` needs to load all data first and slice the data.
 This results in a more memory-efficient approach when only partial data are needed.

 ## Installation